EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/README.md

 ## Next steps

-- Have a look at our [Napari in 20 questions]() page which will answer some questions you may have about Napari.
+- Have a look at our [Napari Q&A](./20_questions.md) page which will answer some questions you may have about Napari.
-- [Get started]() using Napari by installing it and downloading this workshop material.
+- [Get started](./getting_started.md) using Napari by installing it and downloading this workshop material.
-- Have a look at and try to run our [Notebook case studies]() to understand what is possible to achieve with Napari.
+- Have a look at and try to run our [notebook case studies](./notebooks/README.md) to understand what is possible to achieve with Napari.

 🎉 Happy visualization!